NOAA-GFDL/FRE-NCtools/README.md

 # FRE-NCtools

-FRE NCtools are a collection of tools to help with the creation and mamnipulation of netCDF files used or written out by the climate models developed at the
+FRE NCtools are a collection of tools to help with the creation and manipulation of netCDF files used or written out by the climate models developed at the
 [Geophysical Fluid Dynamics Laboratory](https://www.gfdl.noaa.gov) (GFDL).
 These tools were primarally written by members of the GFDL